mathaywarduk/mathaywardcom/_peaks/beinn-each-wild-camp.md

 ---

-With better weather for the weekend I decided to kick off my 40-peak challenge in the best way possible... a wild camp with my wife and my dog.
+With better weather for the weekend I decided to bag my first peak of the year in the best way possible... a wild camp with my wife and my dog.

 We took the [Walk Highlands route](https://www.walkhighlands.co.uk/lochlomond/beinn-each.shtml) up Beinn Each from Loch Lubnaig and reached the plateau at 580 metres just before 5pm.